 Sustainability Scholars address critical sustainability issues through real-world, immersive summer projects.
-Working anywhere from skyscrapers in Charlotte to community gardens in food deserts, students integrate problem-solving skills through a wide range of community-based projects.
-Email Jeff Mittelstadt at email@example.com for information on applying to be a 2015 Sustainability Scholar.
+Working anywhere from the skyscrapers in Charlotte to community gardens in food deserts, students integrate problem-solving skills through a wide range of community-based projects.
+Email Jeff Mittelstadt at email@example.com for information on applying to be a Susatainability Scholar.

 Summer applications are available at the beginning of spring semester.

 You are placed with community partners across many different sectors: corporate, government, and non-profit.
 You and other students constantly share insights on the opportunities and challenges unique to each other's organization and sector with the student group.
 These multiple perspectives fuel debate and discussion around the roles of these sectors, and through their cumulative experiences students explore how effective change efforts happen in this region.

-The immersive project, coupled with extensive enrichment activities, are designed to transform students academically, professionally and personally, and ultimately, to provide you with the tools to translate your Davidson experience into a career with social impact.
+The immersive project, coupled with extensive enrichment activities, are designed to transform students academically, professionally, and personally, and to ultimately, provide you with the tools to translate your experience into a career with social impact.

 Additionally, any students who qualify for federal work-study can ask to be placed with the Sustainability Office.
 These students manage social media and communications, analyze energy and water data, create educational materials, and manage their own creative projects within the office.

 The Sustainability Office offers Green Grants ($100-$2,500) for innovative sustainability projects.
 You may apply for independent grants, or work collaboratively with student organizations, faculty, or staff.
 Applications are due in the fall.

 To apply for a Green Grant, please complete an online application.
 Please read the frequently asked questions below before applying.

 How much can I expect from a Green Grant?